xenago/win-scripts/3d/README.md

 3. Configure PotPlayer to decode 3D MVC and output with Nvidia 3D Vision

+    * Although I believe it is worth becoming comfortable with PotPlayer since it is free and powerful, paid software like [Stereoscopic Player](https://www.3dtv.at/Index_en.aspx) or Cyberlink can be helpful for 3D playback as well
     * Generally, it is enough to enable the Intel MVC decoder and automatic 3D detection and set output to Nvidia 3D Vision:
       1. Open PotPlayer settings (right click playing area > `Preferences`)
       2. `Video` section > `3D Mode` tab > select `Enable H.264 MVC 3D Decoder`